JasonShin/elemental-system-designs/README.md

 - Data storage layers
 - Usually a scalable system includes load balancer, event stream, queue, databases (master/slave, replication or sharding model) and in-memory key-value stores such as Redis

+For the icons used in the diagram, please check [this link](./assets/README.md)

 ### 5. Component Design

 - Component + specific **APIs** required for each of them.